msu-csc232-sp22/hw01/README.md

 # hw0a

-This assignment is used just to get students linked into the CSC232 GitHub Classroom managed by Jim Daehn.
+This assignment is used to gain experience with version control systems, i.e., `git` and sites that are used to host versioned projects, e.g., [GitHub](https://github.com).

-_As suggested in the previous sentence, this is a non-graded assignment.
-Whether you choose to work on this or not is your perrogative.
-The end-goal of this assignment is to simply link you to my GitHub classroom.
-This will happen simply by virtue of you following the assignment link provided to you by your instructor._
+In Lab0a (`git-github-essentials-your-github-username`), you accepted a GitHub Classroom assignment that linked you to our GitHub Classroom.
+The repository itself contained material that provided background information surrounding the use of version control systems like `git` and sites that host repositories (e.g., GitHub).
+In this assignment, you'll put some of these concepts to practice through some "typical" changes that are made to software development projects (e.g., updating existing files and adding new files to version control).

 **Please note**:

 * This assignment has been re-used for several semesters and as such, there may be some screen snapshots that appear different from your experience.
 If this descrepency creates any confusion for you, please raise an issue here: [https://github.com/msu-csc232-sp22/hw0a-intro-to-git/issues](https://github.com/msu-csc232-sp22/hw0a-intro-to-git/issues).
+Some semesters it was used as a non-graded lab; this semester we're using this as our first graded homework assignment.
-* This lab is reused each semester, so some screen snapshots will appear to reference these previous semesters.
+* This lab is reused each semester, so some (if not all, by now) screen snapshots will appear to reference these previous semesters.

 ## Goals

-Upon completion of this assignment, the student will have learned to
+Upon completion of this assignment, the student will have learned or continued to gain experience on how to

 * accept a GitHub Education assignment
 * clone a repository from GitHub